 PARENTS: Please note that you should allow cookies in order to log into the Parent Area.
 Further information

-In the sixth form at Bryanston, pupils learn to take an even greater ownership of their own learning and development than in the junior years.
+In the sixth form, students learn to take an even greater ownership of their own learning and development.
 One-to-one work review sessions with subject teachers, known as correction periods, and independent learning, or assignment periods, form a crucial part of the timetable.

 Both routes not only develop the subject-specific knowledge and skills which are a gateway to undergraduate study, but require organisation and creative thinking that transfer successfully to employment.